 Making the shift from traditional 9-5 work to freelance life can be exhilarating and nerve-racking at the same time.
 You’ll wonder if you’re making the right move getting out of the corporate world — which can offer the stability most people want.
-You’ll quickly find that learning how to find freelance writing jobs, so you can better control your income, is crucial in maintaining a steady business.
+You’ll quickly see that learning how to find freelance writing jobs, so you can better control your income, is crucial in maintaining a steady business.

 So that’s exactly what we’re going to talk about.

 Freelance writers are often surprised to find that writing is the easy part.
 It’s getting new clients that can be incredibly frustrating.

 However, when you become a freelance writer, you also become a business owner.
 This means there are new responsibilities you’ll have to take on — like learning how to find freelance writing jobs and pitch and sell your services.

 How to Find Freelance Writing Jobs in 2019: 5 Methods

 This is the first method I always recommend because, put simply, it’s brought me the most business, hands down.